 Unless you’re an accountant with a passion for work, it’s hard to imagine that anyone enjoys tax season.
 But 2021 threw several curveballs that could make this year’s returns a chore even by the standards of settling up with the IRS.
-Here’s a look at a few sticky situations that taxpayers across the country might find themselves staring down over the next few months — and what to do about it if you’re one of them.
+Here’s a look at a few sticky situations that taxpayers across the country might find themselves staring down this year — and what to do about it if you’re one of them.

 Anyone who missed out on pandemic support money that they had coming to them in 2021 needs to watch out for some hidden traps when they do their taxes in 2022.

-“An easy error people can make when requesting a Recovery Rebate Credit (RRC), if they did not receive the full amount of the third stimulus payment they were entitled to in 2021, is reporting their stimulus payment received incorrectly and, therefore, over or understating the RRC amount they may be due,” said Robbin E. Caruso, partner and co-lead of Prager Metis’ National Tax Controversy Practice.
+“An easy error people can make when requesting a Recovery Rebate Credit (RRC), if they did not receive the full amount of the third stimulus payment they were entitled to in 2021, is reporting their stimulus payment received incorrectly and, therefore, over or understating the RRC amount they may be due,” said Robbin E. Caruso, partner at Prager Metis’ CPAs.
 “Similarly, if advance Child Tax Credit (ACTC) payments received are not correctly tracked and reported, then the tax return will be incorrect.
 In either of these cases, the return will require additional review by the IRS, and this may cause significant delays in processing and issuing any refunds that may be due to the taxpayer.”

 In this case, an IRS error on an important tax document could lead to a costly mistake on your returns.